fennec69/java-event-framework/README.md

     }
 }
 ```
-With filters, you could also for example receive notification only when a specific light (or a list of light..) is turned on.
+With filters, you could also for example receive notification only when a specific light (or a list of lights..) is turned on.

 ####LightActivity class
 ```java